cashbee-team/budgea_client/docs/PFMApi.md

 api_instance = BudgeaClient::PFMApi.new

-id_user = "id_user_example" # String | Hint: you can use 'me' or 'all'
+id_user = 'id_user_example' # String | Hint: you can use 'me' or 'all'

 opts = {
-  email: "email_example", # String | change email of profile
+  email: 'email_example', # String | change email of profile
-  password: "password_example", # String | change password of profile
+  password: 'password_example', # String | change password of profile
-  current_password: "current_password_example", # String | needed when changing the password or the email
+  current_password: 'current_password_example', # String | needed when changing the password or the email
-  contact: "contact_example", # String | change contact information of a profile
+  contact: 'contact_example', # String | change contact information of a profile
-  conf: "conf_example", # String | change config of a profile
+  conf: 'conf_example', # String | change config of a profile
   state: true, # BOOLEAN | state of the profile
-  lang: "lang_example", # String | change lang of the profile
+  lang: 'lang_example', # String | change lang of the profile
-  expand: "expand_example" # String |
+  expand: 'expand_example' # String |
 }

 begin